Two hands exchanging a paper heart

 RESEARCH ASSISTANT

 Richard is a third-year student studying physiology at the University of Western Ontario.
-He has a strong interest in cardiovascular research and is excited to explore a unique perspective on cardiovascular health through social factors.
-In his free time, he likes to play jazz trumpet (Chet Baker fan), workout, and play volleyball.
+He has a strong interest in cardiovascular disease research and is excited to explore a unique perspective on cardiovascular health through upstream social factors.
+In his free time, he likes to play jazz trumpet (Chet Baker fan), go to the gym, and play volleyball.

 Jasmine Yang